(Originally Published in The Huffington Post)

 She came up with it a few weeks ago.
 We had just said goodbye to both her Gramma and her big brother who had been visiting.
-She had already had herself a good cry, plenty of snuggle time with Mom and Dad and even tried turning to the treat drawer -- but she was still "feeling sad" and so headed to her room to some "time alone."
+She had already had herself a good cry, plenty of snuggle time with Mom and Dad and even tried turning to the treat drawer — but she was still "feeling sad" and so headed to her room to some "alone time."

 The spell got further refined the next day at school, when she stumbled upon the fourth step.

 The day after she created the spell I was surprised when I picked her up and she said to me, "Mom I got scared and was missing you really badly today."
 "Why didn't you call then?", I asked.

 "Because I used my spell instead.
 And I added a part at the end."

 So without further ado, here are her four steps to "Feeling Better" spell:

 Seriously, this is so basic that we actually forget about it.
 That's why I adore kids, they remind us of the basics — the simple, yet ridiculously important things that we forget.
 That day at school she found a quiet spot and took a minute to close her eyes and take a deep breath.
 Deep breathing is the fastest way to activate your parasympathetic nervous system and the relaxation response — aka chill out city.